irenetrampoline/papers/writeups/template.md

 # TITLE HERE

 Author 1, Author 2, Author 3.
-[FULL TITLE.](http://pediatrics.aappublications.org/content/pediatrics/133/1/e54.full.pdf) Conference YEAR.
+[FULL TITLE.](LINK HERE) Conference Year.

 ## tl;dr
  - Takeaway 1
  - Takeaway 2
- - Open question summary
+ - Open question or critique

 ## Overall Thoughts
-TODO in paragraph form
+What is this paper showing?
+What are the contributions?
+What kind of paper is it: theoretical, applied, something in the middle?
+Where does it fit into the prior body of work?

 ## Section 1
- - Quick scan of main details: section titles, references you recognize, gist of paper
- - Reviewers will probably only take one pass
- - 'Graph abstract' can summarize entire paper in one graph/chart
- - Should be able to answer 5 C's: category, context, correctness, contributions, clarity
+ - Something witty or just summarizing
+ - Easy to read to remembmer what was in this paper

 ## Section 2
- - Take about an hour
- - Ignore details like proofs
+ - Elaborate on something else
+ - What are the main contributions?
- - Should be able to summarize paper with evidence to someone else
+ - Point to relevant long parts of paper that are unable to be summarized

-## Q's for author, expanded
+## Q's for authors
 TODO